 The Auction begins when a transaction is sent by the Foundation at the Start Date.
 After this transaction, the smart contract operates independently and the Foundation will neither have nor retain any control or influence over it.

-Once initialized, the Auction starts at a price of 10,000 ETH per Validator Slot.
+Once initialized, the Auction starts at a price of 50,000,000 Trustlines Network Tokens per Validator Slot.
 Then the price will continuously decrease over time as defined by the following parameters & functions:

 t = elapsed_time_in_ms / auction_duration_in_days, price = price_start * (1+t) / (1+t+decay), decay = (t^3) / 746571428571

-When the price falls to a point that a Validator Candidate thinks is fair, they can send that amount as a bid to the smart contract.
+When the price falls to a point that a Validator Candidate thinks is fair, they can submit their bid over the trustlines auction page.
 If and when the transaction is successfully included in the Ethereum Mainchain, the Validator Candidate has obtained a Validator Slot in the event of a successful Auction (see Threshold).

 If the Auction is successful, all Validator Slots are priced equal, i.e. being equal to the price of the last successful bid received by the smart contract.
 Every participant can withdraw the difference between the end Validator Slot price and their bid.